 Nick was quiet.
 She could hear him right behind her, feet smashing leaves and sticks.

 “The way you say it—it’s like the house is alive or something,” he said.

 The house was alive, Lucy thought; but she never opened her mouth, and she banished that thought as soon as it found its way to her head.

 “Fine,” said Nick.
 And in a second he was already past her, his every movement a statement of his anger.
 Go, Lucy thought.
-She deliberated slowed down, she let Nick and his anger get away, and saw him disappearing where the trail made a curve and the trees engulfed the path.
+She deliberately slowed down, she let Nick and his anger get away, and saw him disappearing where the trail made a curve and the trees engulfed the path.
 She was so cold.
 She felt the cold creeping in, inside her gloves, inside her thick puffer jacket.
-Whenever she identified the need of raising her voice and calling for Nick, she’d drown that desire and low her head, legs moving through the trail.
+Whenever she identified the need of raising her voice and calling for Nick, she’d drown that desire and lower her head, legs moving through the trail.

 And then she heard Nick’s scream.
 A lonely scream, ahead of her, somewhere in the path that snaked through the woods; after that scream, she heard him cursing.

 “Nick?
 Nick, where are you?”
 She was running.
 When she found him, she sighed with relief.